openstack/freezer/README.rst

    --container freezer-container --backup-name my-backup-name --storage swift

- ssh storage - folder on remote machine
+ SSH storage - a folder on a remote machine

  To use ssh storage specify "--storage ssh"
- And use "--container %path-to-folder-with-backups-on-remote-machine%" Also you should specify ssh-username, ssh-key and ssh-host parameters. ssh-port is optional parameter, default is 22.
+ And use "--container <path-to-folder-with-backups-on-remote-machine>" Also you should specify ssh-username, ssh-key and ssh-host parameters. ssh-port is optional parameter, default is 22.

- ssh-username for user ubuntu should be "--ssh-username ubuntu" ssh-key should be path to your secret ssh key "--ssh-key %path-to-secret-key%" ssh-host can be ip of remote machine or resolvable dns name "--ssh-host 8.8.8.8"
+ ssh-username for user ubuntu should be "--ssh-username ubuntu" ssh-key should be path to your secret ssh key "--ssh-key <path-to-secret-key>" ssh-host can be ip of remote machine or resolvable dns name "--ssh-host 8.8.8.8"

  Backup example::